geo47/asr-ar/README.md

 ## Usage

-The model can be used directly (without a language model) as follows:
+The model demo can be used directly as follows `python demo.py`:

 ```python
 import librosa